Fighting traps residents in Mariupol; Putin calls on Ukraine to surrender

 Western sanctions have pushed many companies to exit investments in Russia, while some Russian banks have been shut out of a global financial payment systems, driving down the rouble and forcing Moscow to jack up interest rates.

-On Sunday, more companies announced their departure from Russia: American Express Co AXP.N, Netflix Inc. NFLX.O, and video sharing app TikTok.
+On Sunday, more companies cut ties with Russia: American Express Co AXP.N, Netflix Inc. NFLX.O, accounting giants KPMG and PwC, and video sharing app TikTok.

-Speaking on NBC's "Meet the Press" show, Blinken said the United States and European partners are exploring banning Russian oil imports.

-The West has so far refrained from direct measures on Russian energy exports after oil soared to multi-year highs.

 Ukraine's military said more than 11,000 Russian troops had been killed so far and 88 Russian aircraft shot down since the start of the invasion.
 Reuters could not corroborate the claim.
 Russia has not given regular updates on its death toll.